Crandervoid/is117-gittest-real/answers/question-11.md

-Use touch filename to create an empty file.
+Use the command touch filename to create a new empty file.